-Audit committee (AC)
+Audit Committee (AC)

 The prime function of the Audit Committee is to assist the Board of Directors in fulfilling its supervisory responsibilities.
 It evaluates the independence and effectiveness of external auditors, approves auditing services to be performed by the external auditors and their related fees, evaluates business risks, assesses the quality of financial accounting and reporting, evaluates scope and overall audit plans, reviews audit results and monitors compliance with specific laws and regulations governing the financial statements.
 The Audit Committee may ask any questions at all times when deemed necessary through the chief financial officer and may have direct contact with the Group's auditor and other professional organizations.
 The Audit Committee is acting in an advisory capacity and its proposals are subject to the approval of the entire Board of Directors.
-During the financial year 2011/12, the Audit Committee consisted of Stefano Premoli Trovati (chairman), Giovanni Bertola and Daniel Hirschi.
+During the financial year 2012/13, the Audit Committee consisted of Stefano Premoli Trovati (Chairman), Giovanni Bertola and Daniel Hirschi.
 The Audit Committee meets as often as business requires.
-In the reporting period, the Audit Committee met twice and the auditors participated in all meetings.
+In the reporting period, the Audit Committee held two meetings, each with the participation of the auditors, and one conference call.

-Compensation committee (CC)
+Compensation Committee (CC)

-The prime function of the Compensation Committee is to assist the Board of Directors in preparing and proposing to the Board of Directors compensation quidelines in line with the overall strategy.
+The prime function of the Compensation Committee is to assist the Board of Directors in preparing and proposing to the Board of Directors compensation guidelines in line with the overall strategy.
 It prepares and proposes to the Board of Directors the compensation levels for the Board of Directors and its committees.
 In addition, it prepares and proposes to the Board of Directors the terms of employment of the Chairman, the Vice-Chairman of the Board of Directors and of the executive management.
 It also prepares and proposes to the Board of Directors a compensation policy for the Group (including Automation Components) that fairly rewards performance and effectively attracts and retains the human resources necessary to successfully lead and manage the unit.
 The Compensation Committee prepares, monitors and proposes to the Board of Directors compensation plans including any modifications to such plans for executives reporting to the Board of Directors or to the Chairman of the Board of Directors, including Automation Components' first-line managers.
 Upon request of the Board of Directors, it prepares and proposes to the Board of Directors long-term incentive plans.
 Upon these proposals, the Board of Directors ultimately decides on all related remuneration issues.

-In the financial year 2011/12, the Compensation Committee consisted of Daniel Hirschi (chairman), Federico Foglia and Stefano Premoli Trovati.
+In the financial year 2012/13, the Compensation Committee consisted of Daniel Hirschi (Chairman), Federico Foglia and Stefano Premoli Trovati.
 The Compensation Committee meets as often as business requires.
 In the reporting period, the Compensation Committee met once.